lsst-dm/dmtn-056/grouping-and-provenance.rst

 CollectionTags are simply Python strings.

-A :ref:`DataGraph` may be constructed to hold exactly the contents of a single :ref:`Collection`, but does not do so in general.
+A :ref:`QuantumGraph` may be constructed to hold exactly the contents of a single :ref:`Collection`, but does not do so in general.

 SQL Representation
 ^^^^^^^^^^^^^^^^^^